MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-dropbox-step4-review-destinations.md

 1. From the Migrations tab, select **Upload destinations** from the menu bar.
 2. Select the file to upload with your destinations.
 3. The destinations will be validated upon uploading. </br>

+  >[!Note]
-- The validation process may take a while and can be skipped, but we strongly recommend you complete the validation.
+  >The validation process may take a while and can be skipped.
+However, we strongly recommend you complete the validation.
+You can always open another browser tab to continue Migration Manager operations.</br>

-- A validation report is generated if issues are found.
+4. A validation report is generated if issues are found.
 Download the report to fix the issues based on the error message provided.
 Then re-upload the fixed destinations to pass the validation.

-4. Select **Save**.
+5. Select **Save**.

 >[!Important]
 >Rows with vacant destination paths will be skipped in the validation process.